-As alluded to above, the execution of a task is divided into three stages, involving (1) reading, (2) processing, and (3) writing data.
-To simplify the timing analysis, we assume that tasks are able to finish the read and write stages within one period of the pipe terminal, to which the task is mapped.
-This is not unrealistic for applications such as a flight controller, because: 1) data to be transferred is usually small, and 2) all three stages are typically able to finish within one period.
+As alluded to above, the execution of a task is divided into three stages, involving: 1) reading; 2) processing; and 3) writing data.
+To simplify the timing analysis, we assume that tasks are able to finish the read and write stages within one period of the PT, to which the task is mapped.
+This is not unrealistic for applications, such as a flight controller, because: 1) data to be transferred is usually small and 2) all three stages are typically able to finish within one period.
 However, to maintain generality, we do not impose any restriction on the length of the processing stage.

-1) Worst-case End-to-end Time of a Single Pipe: First, we consider the case where there is a single pipe.
-Two key observations for this case are: 1) the absence of scheduling latency due to the lack of a succeeding pipe, and 2) the equivalence of the two end-to-end time semantics (reaction and freshness time) due to the lack of a preceding pipe.
-We therefore use $L{\tau \mapsto \pi}$ to unify the notation of $E{\tau \mapsto \pi}$ and $F{\tau \mapsto \pi}$ .
+1) Worst-Case End-to-End Time of Single Pipe: First, we consider the case, where there is a single pipe.
+Two key observations for this case are: 1) the absence of scheduling latency due to the lack of a succeeding pipe and 2) the equivalence of the two end-to-end time semantics (reaction and freshness time) due to the lack of a preceding pipe.
+We therefore use $L{\tau \mapsto \pi}$ to unify the notation of $E{\tau \mapsto \pi}$ and $F{\tau \mapsto \pi}$.